themeda-devs/themeda-preproc/README.md

 * Rain, Tmax: The raw monthly data is summarised into a single value per year, based on the mean (Tmax) or sum (Rain) operation, and years containing less than 12 months of data are culled.
 * Elevation: The chip is simply assigned a year (2011) and copied over.
 * Fire scar early, fire scar late: The raw shape files are split based on their season (before or after the end of June), and the shape files are converted into geometry objects and saved in pickled format.
+* Soil: The chips are simply assigned a year (clay: 2021, depth: 2019, ece: 2014) and copied over.

 An example execution:
 ```bash